 There are over 100 faculty members in the four School of Nursing departments.
 Twelve members of the Nursing faculty are dedicated to the MS and MEPN programs specifically.
 See a list of Nursing faculty research activities.

-The Nursing MS and MEPN programs offer 13 areas of specialization and six minors.
+The Nursing MEPN program offers 10 areas of specialization and nine minors.
 See the program website for details.

 Nursing MS and MEPN graduates typically find work in California as nurse practitioners or clinical nurse specialists.
 Others assume research, policy or leadership positions in the state and around the country.